Yes.

 • Motor Legal Expenses: MLE gives you up to £100,000 to pursue another party for any uninsured losses (like loss of earnings) you've sustained as a result of an accident that wasn't your fault.

 • Guaranteed hire car: If your car is written off or stolen and not recovered, you'll receive a courtesy car for 21 days, or four days from the date the claim payout is made (whichever is sooner).
-With Allianz Silver cover level, you do have Guaranteed Courtesy Car cover if your vehicle is being repaired.
+With Allianz Online Silver cover level, you do have Guaranteed Courtesy Car cover if your vehicle is being repaired.

 • Protected NCD: to protect your no claim discount for the life of your policy.